miteshget/satellite-installation/README.md

 Requirements
 ------------

-.
-All required yum repository should be configure to install satellite packages for the version used.
+* Satellite repository or subscription must be pre-configure
+* DNS IP address must be configured, DNS server must have A and PRT records for the host.

 Role Variables
 --------------